andrew-sayers--frontier-forums/forumites-friend/README.md

 * Skip the "Open the message in a new window?" box when receiving a PM
 * Permalinks for forums, threads, posts and searches
+* Pressing F5 on a search page loads new search results instead of refreshing the page
 * Ignore forums and threads
 * Super-ignore
 * Link to Google from search result pages